d3netxer/osmbox/README.md

 This will output a .ovf file in the newly created output-virtualbox-ovf directory

--re-name the output-virtualbox-ovf directory output-virtualbox-ovf2

 -packer build osmbox-step3-configure-system.json

-The final .ovf file will be inside the output-virtualbox-ovf directory.
+The final .ovf file will be inside the output-virtualbox-ovf3 directory.
 The final Vagrant box file will be inside the step3-box directory.

 ##What's installed